Ada-C19/task-list-api/ada-project-docs/wave_04.md

-# Wave 4: Using an External Web API

-## Goal

-When clients use the task list API, they can create, read, update, delete, and sort tasks.
-Clients can also mark them as complete or incomplete.

-When our users mark a task as complete, it's a big celebration!
-Our users want to be notified that a task was complete _with Slack messages_, using the Slack web API.

-Our goal is to integrate the Slack web API.
-When our API marks a task as "complete," it should also make a call to the Slack API.
-The Slack API will post a message to a workspace and channel of our choosing.

-## Requirements

-To complete this wave, follow these steps:

-1. Setup a Slack workspace
-1. Create a Slackbot with the right permissions, and get a Slackbot API key
-1. Verify that your Slackbot works using the Slack Tester
-1. Verify that your Slackbot works using Postman
-1. Modify the `/tasks/<task_id>/mark_complete` route to make a call to the Slack API
-1. Use Postman to verify your work

 ### Setup a Slack Workspace

 For this Task List API project, you will need an independent Slack workspace to use.